Updated on 2025-12-03 GMT+08:00

 7. Click OK.

-After the application is submitted, the status Changing OS is displayed.
+After the application is submitted, the ECS status changes to Changing OS.
 When this status disappears, the OS change is complete.

-A temporary ECS is created during the OS change process.
-After the process is complete, this ECS will be automatically deleted.
+During the OS change process, a temporary ECS is created.
+After the OS change is complete, this ECS will be automatically deleted.

 Follow-up Procedure